Fwaith/A-Text-Editor/README.md

 ## Prerequisites
 **Note: Not all of these are necessary, some are here purely for convenience.**

-**Note: The program was not able to be tested on macOS and so there is no guarantee that it will run smoothly.
+**Note: The program was not able to be tested on macOS so there is no guarantee that it will run smoothly.
 For the best experience, use Windows.**
 ### A Package Manager
 To make downloading easy.
 In this guide [git (not a package manager)](https://github.com/git-guides/install-git) is used.
 ### A C Language Compiler